.../zprise_1/zserver/src/bin/zserver

 /tmp/zserver.RELEVANT-PID.log

-when it encounters a processing error.
-It attempts to communicate the situation to the client via the PDU and stay up.
-However, in the following circumstances the zserver will log a message and exit:
+to the client via the PDU and stay up.
+However, in the following circumstances

 - Errors encountered before the msg-read/write loop in process_msg() is entered